Configuring your environment

 To be able to use the shell scripts from our bin folder we need to make sure that this folder is in the $PATH variable.
 The shell looks in this folder when you issue a command.

 If you are comfortable with vi use these commands.
-If you are not comfortable with vi you can use textedit in OSX or gedit on Linux.
+If you are not comfortable with vi use your text editor of choice.

 Add the following line to this file